NOW AVAILABLE FREE IN PUBLIC LIBRARIES & FOR PURCHASE ON AMAZON!

 The mandate for 2026 is clear: If it isn’t measurable, it isn’t manageable.
 It’s time to use a logic model that proves your theory of change is working.

-The Progressive Outcomes Scale Logic Model (POSLM) methodology, developed by Quisha Brown, was designed to address disparities—an issue magnified by the COVID-19 pandemic—by embedding an equity focus into program evaluation.
+The Progressive Outcomes Scale Logic Model (POSLM) methodology, developed by Quisha Brown in 2020, was designed to address disparities—an issue magnified by the COVID-19 pandemic—by embedding an equity focus into program evaluation.
 Recognizing the limitations of traditional logic models in capturing the long-term social impact of equity-driven initiatives, the POSLM provides a structured approach to assessing progressive improvements in racial and economic disparities.
 This methodology is particularly well-suited for value-based social and human service programs, which prioritize holistic, person-centered outcomes over purely quantitative metrics or fee-for-service models.

 Unlike traditional evaluation frameworks that rely heavily on standardized success measures, the POSLM enables organizations to track meaningful progress through staged outcome measurement.
 Rather than focusing solely on final outputs, this approach defines short-term, intermediate, and long-term outcomes as “Stage 1,” “Stage 2,” and “Stage 3”, respectively.
 These stages reflect the real-life progression of individuals and communities in overcoming racial and economic barriers.
 Organizations assess their impact by tracking the percentage of participants who achieve key performance indicators (KPIs) at each stage, providing a nuanced view of transformation over time.
 Importantly, these KPIs are not predefined by funders or institutions but are identified through community needs assessments and focus groups, ensuring that evaluation remains responsive to lived experiences and systemic inequities.